leonprime/byf/README.md

 ## The motivation

 What the manual doesn't list are all the possible tiling games and what pieces would form a viable solution set for them.
-One notable omission is that it lacks a reference solution to the entire 5x13 game board, which can be handy when putting the game away.
-Another glaring omission is the lack of a 3D tiling game that uses as many as the pieces as possible.
+One glaring omission is that it lacks a reference solution to the entire 5x13 game board, which can be handy when putting the game away.
+Another is the lack of a 3D tiling game that uses as many of the pieces as possible.
 There are 67 unit cubes of pieces available, but the largest 3D game is only 45 unit cubes.

 This program is an implementation of Knuth's techniques to generate solutions